n-grubb/noahgrubb.com/src/site/projects/seth-godin.md

     </figure>
 </div>

-We did not want this notification to show if a user has already seen the News post.
-So we used cookies to do this.
-We keep track of the post-id of the latest news post.
-On the first page view, the notification will not show as we want the content to make the first impression.
-After the first page view, the notification will appear if we determine a user has not seen the post that matches that id.
-We are able to determine if a user has seen the post by setting a cookie that holds the id of the last seen notification post.
-If a user visits the notifications page or visits the latest news post, the id of the latest post will be set and the notification alert will no longer appear for that visitor.
+We did not want this notification to show if a user has already seen the latest post so we use cookies to track this.
+The cookies keeps track of the post ID of the latest news post.
+On the first page view, the notification will not display since we want the content to make the first impression.
+After the first page view, the notification will appear if we determine a user has not seen the post that matches that ID.
+If a user visits the notifications page or visits the latest news post, the ID of the latest post will be set and the notification alert will no longer appear for that visitor.

 <h3><span>Challenge:</span>Unique Share Images</h3>

 When a user shares a post, we wanted to serve a nice image that accompanies the link.
-By itself, this is no challenge.
-But we wanted to put our own spin on this to make it easy for Seth going forward.
+This is no challenge by itself, but we wanted to put our own spin on this to make it easy for Seth going forward.
 Our goal was to have this image be chosen randomly from a group of images when a post is published.

 <figure class="screenshot rotating-images">
     <img src="/images/sg-og-image-1.jpg" title="One of Seth's Social Sharing Images" alt="One of Seth's Social Sharing Images" />